 Monthly CPF Return

-This return contains a breakdown of all the CPF, SDL*, FWL and SHGF contributions payable for each employee and must be submitted within 14 days of the end of the month – if the 14th falls on a weekend or public holiday, payment must be made by the next working day.
+This return contains a breakdown of all the CPF, SDL* and SHGF contributions payable for each employee and must be submitted by the end of the calendar month.
+The CPF awards a grace period of 14 days from the end of the month to submit the return – if the 14th falls on a weekend or public holiday, payment must be made by the next working day.
+Returns submitted after the grace period will incur penalties and interest.

 *SDL amounts must have cents on the individual payslips; however, when the total is reported to the CPF Board each month, the cents will be dropped.
 An explanation and examples can be found on the CPF Board website.